mikebrock/jboss-websockets/README.md

 And, that's about it except for one point of eratta: the session information is not automatically shared between the HTTP and the WebSocket session.
 So when an upgrade occurs, a new HttpSession will be opened.
 You will need to write your own code to associate the new session with the old session.

+Note that binary frames are not supported yet.
+Which is okay since no browsers actually support them yet. =)